EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.coo.md

 ### celestial.coo.sphere_dist_fast_thresh

 sphere_dist_fast_thresh function                                   ephem Description: Calculate the angular distance between two points on the celestial sphere.
-See sphere_dist.m (and built in distance.m)
+See sphere_dist.m (and built in distance.m) for a more general function.
+This function is ~10 time